JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 - Dean exile satin blue burst
 - Guitar finish that blue striped Unfinished les Paul from a few years  ago
 - Dean select ocean burst quilt v
+- ESP 256 Cobalt Blue

+Some of the sweetest tele teles telecasters out there
+0. BEST:  CMG Mark (Masked Binding!!!)
+7. Fender Brad Paisley Worn Telecaster (reliably under 6lbs) (or esquiire)
+1. -----
+2. Dean Zelinsky Dellatera
+1. Reverend Greg Koch Signature Gristlemaster Electric Guitar - Blucifer - so cool with the design and the amazing color and wood thiicknesses I love it - also other Reverends
+9. $3000 Suhr Telecaster Paulownia (Super Lightweight!)
+7. Michael Kelly (Blue Jean Wash or other classic finish)
+4. Obviously G&L ASAT or Z3 (some are 6.5lbs!)
+2. Gmarsh paulownia blue tele 5.2lbs $1900
+1. -----
+1. Charvel pro mod so cal robins egg blue is a great tele with fishmans locking tuners and greatt appointments an dlook for $900
+5. diamond dbz maverick
+6. Custom ones light weight like warmoth but not
+8. Carvin / Kiesel
+8. sx vtg (lighter than classic vibe - same quality level says intheblues)
+8. Stagg makes Set Plus with humbucker for $180

+And a few more sweet sexy axes for my Large Studio Plan:
+1. Dean Zelinsky LaVoce Junior (Beautiful blue and teal, thin body, 7-7.5lbs, Z-Glide)
+2. Sire Larry Carlton Strat
+3. Gibson SG
+4. Some sexy headless models even on Amazon
+6. PRS SE Pauls Guitar Aqua (So beautiful - many are <6.5lbs)
+7. Sire Larry Carlton Les Paul BLUE Flame Burst!!!
+Probably not that lightweight
+8. Diamond DBZ have like 20 utterly beautiful guitars
+9. Woudl be cool to finally own a Switch Vibracell guitar.
+Apparently they sing
+10. Always wanted a Peavey T60 or T15.
+Thats like the solidest thing thats ever been called a guitar!
+11. Always wanted A US Masters guitar.
+I feel really bad that they went under.
+I wonder if I would have bought one ...
+I wonder how much it would have mattered to them?
+I wonder if anyone is using their patents?
+12. Always wanted a Peavey USA Firenza!
+15. Always wanted a Parker Fly if not one of the import Parkerss
+15. Ernie Ball Music Man Majesty are usually <6.5lbs
+17. Gibson SG Standard Tribute <6.6lbs, 5.9lbs (Maple Neck?)
+18. Always wanted PRS SE Soapbar II Blue
+20. Cort basswood or paulownia guitars G100 (probably the best cheap guitar in the world.
+Would love to make this into a premium axe somehow)
+21. Ibanez Paul Gilbert Mini
+- About Peavey Firenzas "Leakesville Firenzas" were made in Peavey's short-lived Leakesville factory between 1997 and 2002.
+The Leakesville factory was a dedicated guitar making facility located in Leakesville MS, about a two-hour drive south of Meridian.
+To date your Leakesville Firenza, the best method is to remove the neck and look inside the neck heel.
+Most, but not all, Leakesville Firenzas will have the date of assembly written inside the neck heel in pencil."
+Some are ash and are 8lbs, others are basswood iirc.
+Mira X might be made of Obeche.
+I had a beautiful Dean Korina Czech V that was quite light too.
+22. [Reverend Terz](https://www.reverendguitars.com/guitars/billy-corgan-terz) - Billy Corgan apparently asked them to make this 21.5" scale guitar.
+I want it!